 - 20th century science, radar and technology

 Many schools find their time here rewarding, and we will be happy to help plan your visit to enrich school work.
 We recommend a visit of approximately ¾ to 1 hour.
-Parties should be divided into smaller groups of about 8 to 10 pupils with one adult.
+It is a good idea to divide your group into smaller teams of about 8 to 10 pupils with one adult.
 Ideally you should see the museum prior to your pupils’ visit.
-General ‘Quiz Sheets’ are available, and your preliminary visit should enable you to draw up sheets tailored to your particular interests.
+Your preliminary visit should enable you to draw up sheets tailored to your particular interests.

 A small gift shop offers affordable souvenirs, and there is a toilet for emergency use only.
-We regret that the upper rooms are not accessible by wheelchair users, but a ‘Virtual Tour’ can be viewed downstairs.
-There is little space to store bags, and alas no space for lunch or discussion.
+Unfortunately the upper rooms are not accessible by wheelchair users, but a ‘Virtual Tour’ can be viewed downstairs.
+In addition there is little space to store bags, and alas no space for lunch or discussion.
 Coach parking is 10 minutes away, by the Splash Leisure Complex.
-The walk to the Museum goes through the Victorian Priory Park, by the former monks’ fish pool, past the Winter Gardens and through the grounds of the Priory.
+The walk to the Museum goes through Priory Park, with its former monks’ fish pool, past the Malvern Theatre and through the grounds of the Priory.
 Alternatively your party could be dropped off in Grange Road to approach the museum from its southern side.

-The museum has created two loan boxes suitable for Key Stage 2 pupils.
-They feature Malvern’s Water Cure and Prehistoric Malvern.
+The museum has created three loan boxes suitable for Key Stage 2 pupils.
+They feature: Malvern’s Water Cure; Prehistoric Malvern; Malvern’s Geology ~ Rocks and Fossils.
 For further information click here

 Other sites of interest in the locality